samaea/virtual-assistant-workshop/README.md

        ![Virtual Assistant - PowerShell deploy POI Skill](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/PowerShell-openanotherwindow.png)

   1. We are going to **clone the botframework solutions repository** that contains the **ready-made Point of Interest skill**.

-  The Point of Interest (POI) Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.
-Afterwards, we will deploy the Point of Interest Skill in parallel.

   1. **Copy the following command and paste it** to your sticky notes or a notepad.